AbdullaBektayev/market/README.md

 In data we have: name, price, description, which category, by which company provided

-In this project we use 'Celenium', 'Celery', 'Django', 'Django Rest Framework'
+In this project we use 'Celenium', 'Celery', 'Django', 'Django Rest Framework', 'BigQuery'